davidmalcolm/texi2rst/output/options-that-control-optimization.rst

 .. option:: -fbranch-probabilities

-  After running a program compiled with :option:`-fprofile-arcs` (Debugging OptionsOptions for Debugging Your Program or :command:`gcc`), you can compile it a second time using :option:`-fbranch-probabilities`, to improve optimizations based on the number of times each branch was taken.
+  After running a program compiled with :option:`-fprofile-arcs` (see :ref:`debugging-options`), you can compile it a second time using :option:`-fbranch-probabilities`, to improve optimizations based on the number of times each branch was taken.
 When a program compiled with :option:`-fprofile-arcs` exits, it saves arc execution